newfies-dialer/newfies-dialer/docs/source/user-guide-doc/how_to_use_it.rst

 Settings
 --------

-The settings page provides a number of functions:-
+The settings page provides a number of functions:

-Account - Change the detail of the account.
+    * Account - Change the detail of the account.
-Password - Change the password.
+    * Password - Change the password.
-Notifications - Display system notifications.
+    * Notifications - Display system notifications.
-Limitation - Displays the parameters of the dialer settings.
+    * Limitation - Displays the parameters of the dialer settings.
-Authorized - Facitiy to check that a number is not blacklisted.
+    * Authorized - Facitiy to check that a number is not blacklisted.